Skip to main content

 Querying Global State

-This page explains how to query global state after contract installation.
+This page explains how to query global state to find account, contract, and package details.

 Prerequisites